 “Research shows more and more Canadian women are travelling solo,” says Debbie Robinson, Director, Marketing and Customer Experience, Allianz Global Assistance Canada, a leading provider of travel insurance and assistance services.
 “In fact, our very own Winter Vacation Confidence survey shows that of the respondents, 23% are women excited to explore new places.
 As with all travel, but perhaps more so when travelling solo, researching your destination and checking for travel advisories is an important part of being safe and enjoying the journey.
-The Canadian government not only issues daily advisories, but it also has a valuable booklet called ‘’.
+The Canadian government not only issues daily advisories, but it also has a valuable booklet called ‘Her Own Way – a woman’s safe travel guide’.
 We encourage solo travellers to read it online.”

 When International Women’s Day was initiated in 1911, it was rare for a woman to travel alone, but in modern times, solo travel by women is steadily increasing.
 According to the Conference Board of Canada, during the 2011-2012 winter vacation season, solo female travellers comprised only 4.6 per cent of Canadians who were planning a winter vacation.
 For the 2015-2016 season, it had risen to 7.4 per cent and for this current season (2018-2019), 8.2 per cent of respondents intending to travel are women travelling on their own.

 While travelling solo can be riskier, regardless of gender, it can also be a great experience.
 Some of the most influential online travel writers have advice for women travelling solo.